-Results: Performed the above procedures and noted that the District has no processes in place for independent review of vendor files and that signed checks are returned to the individual responsible for processing payments for mailing out.
+Results: The District has no process in place for independent review of vendor files.
 Also noted that there were no processes in place to require appropriate approval of electronic disbursements and therefore, each of the disbursements tested in procedure (D) above lacked evidence of appropriate approval.
 No other exceptions noted.